feroldi/ricing/chapter1/item1.md

 _NB_: You can have a middle ground, configs that are shared but at the same time configurable locally.
 This is achieved by letting the users have the same default home skeleton at their creation.
 The related location is `/etc/skel`.
-Files that goes there will automatically be copied to all new users home directories, it's in fact their home directory skeleton.
+Files that go there will automatically be copied to all new users home directories, it's in fact their home directory skeleton.

 So far, we've been using the term *configuration file* to represent